HaibaraAiChan/pharmocogenomics_part2_GAE/README.md

     1. Data preprocess:
        generate sub graph for each target protein
-        i) order all neighbors by distance through shortest path algorithm ii)get fixed bumber K neighbors (K needs adjustment by experiment)
+        i) order all neighbors by distance through shortest path algorithm(igraph python3.5 or 3.6) ii)get fixed bumber K neighbors (K needs adjustment by experiment)
     2. Preprocess all sub graph to matrix format (A,X,…)
     3. Each sub-graph as an instance, feeding to GCN Auto-encoder network